jemedeiros/jemedeiros.github.io/_posts/2025-09-13-Note on Hermeto Pascoals Death.md

 # Hermeto Pascoal † 13.
 September 2025

-Hermeto Pascoal has left us, and I feel an emptiness that words can barely hold. <!--more--> He was more than a musician for me—he was an idol, a guide, a voice that helped me through the turbulence of my youth.
-His music soothed me in moments of loneliness, and his roots in the Northeast made me proud of my own origins, even as I struggled to find my place in the vast and overwhelming life of Rio.
+Hermeto Pascoal has left us, and I feel an emptiness that words can barely hold.
+He was more than a musician for me—he was an idol, a guide, a voice that helped me through the turbulence of my youth.
+His music soothed me in moments of loneliness, and his roots in the Northeast made me proud of my own origins, even as I struggled to find my place in the vast and overwhelming life of Rio.<!--more-->

 Hermeto, together with the Villa-Lobos Museum, Glauber Rocha, and the Itiberê Orquestras, formed the pillars of my identity during those crucial years of growth.
 But Hermeto shone above all.
 I even carry the cherished memory of gifting him a small instrument I built myself from pieces scavenged in my high school’s chemistry lab—a humble offering to a giant whose art meant everything to me.